nhsconnect/gpconnect/pages/appointments/appointments_design.md

 - All booked appointments and available slots.
 - Only slots that are available (all types).
-- <span class="label label-success">SELECTED</span> Only slots that are available, have been marked/flagged as externally bookable via GP Connect and match the Booking Organisation Type and/or ODS Code and 'Embargo/Booking Window' rules.
+- <span class="label label-success">SELECTED</span> Only slots that are available, have been marked/flagged as externally bookable via GP Connect and match the Booking Organisation Type and/or Organisation Data Services (ODS) Code and 'Embargo/Booking Window' rules.

 ## Search parameters ##

 The following search parameters will be initially included:

-- All available common (across all four systems) slot defining criteria such as Gender, Slot Type, Slot Length, complex date/time ranges.
+- All available common (across all four GP principal systems) slot defining criteria such as Gender, Slot Type, Slot Length, complex date/time ranges.
-- <span class="label label-success">SELECTED</span> Date Range,  Booking Organisation Type, Booking Organisation ODS Code, Urgent Care (UC) Disposition Code and Service ID, are accommodated to reflect more targeted Provider system slot availability and return.
+- <span class="label label-success">SELECTED</span> Date Range,  Booking Organisation Type, Booking Organisation ODS Code, Urgent Care (UC) Disposition Code and Service ID, are accommodated to reflect more targeted provider system slot availability and return.
 Consumers can then apply further filtering and/or sorting at the client side.
-The last 2 are required to support the use of GP Connect APIs by UC Services.
+The last 2 are required to support the use of GP Connect APIs by UC services.

 {% include note.html content="The Search Filter specification is flexible to allow for further search parameters to be defined.
 Value sets will be defined for these to be used by subsequent provider system slot access control." %}